ookadeet/SocialMedia-MentalHealth/README.md

 ## Conclusion

-While hours onlne was found to be a significant influencer of scores on ADHD, anxiety, depression, and self-esteem measures, the low R-squared figure for each (especially depression and self-esteem) indicates it does not explain much of the variance in scores.
+While hours online was found to be a significant influencer of scores on ADHD, anxiety, depression, and self-esteem measures, the low R-squared figure for each (especially depression and self-esteem) indicates it does not explain much of the variance in scores.
 High MAE, MSE, and RMSE for ADHD, depression and self-esteem indicate little predictive power of hours spent online on scores.
 Anxiety shows a slightly more accurate output based on figures, though the low R2 figure implies that hours online alone is not a good predictor of scores.

 ### Limitations and Next Steps

 The <a href="https://github.com/ookadeet/SocialMedia-MentalHealth/blob/main/Questions.csv">questions</a> used to assess ADHD, anxiety, depression, and self-esteem were created by the author of the dataset and often specifically called out the use of social media as a contributing factor which could be seen to lead respondents to a particular response.
-The use of peer-reviewed diagnostic tools such as the Adult ADHD Self-Report Scale V1.1 (ASRS; Kessler *et al.*, 2005), the Anxiety Symptoms Questionnaire (ASQ, Baker *et al.*, 2019), the Beck Depression Inventory (BDI-II, Beck *et al.*, 1996), and the Rosenberg Self-Esteem Scale (RSES, Rosenberg, 1965) would result in more accurate measures of each, and removes the risk of leading questions.
+The use of peer-reviewed diagnostic tools such as the Adult ADHD Self-Report Scale V1.1 (ASRS; Kessler *et al.*, 2005), the Anxiety Symptoms Questionnaire (ASQ, Baker *et al.*, 2019), the Beck Depression Inventory (BDI-II, Beck *et al.*, 1996), and the Rosenberg Self-Esteem Scale (RSES, Rosenberg, 1965) would result in more accurate measures of each and removes the risk of leading questions.

 As hours online only looked to explain some of the variance in scores, it would be worth exploring other variables known to impact mental health such as sleep quality, drug and alcohol use, and family history of mental health issues (Mayo Clinic, 2018; 2022) so the full extent of the influence of social media on mental health can be assessed.
-Additionally as the respondents to the survey were mainly students under the age of 30, repeating the study with a larger, more representative sample would reduce any potential bias seen in results.
+Additionally, as the respondents to the survey were mainly students under the age of 30, repeating the study with a larger, more representative sample would reduce any potential bias seen in results.

 ## References